CSharperMantle/CSharperMantle/README.md

-### Hi there, this is Mantle! :wave:
+## Hi there, this is Mantle! :wave:

 I am Rong "Mantle" Bao, a Chinese CS student and amateur coder in various languages.

-Feel free to reach me in 中文/English!
+Feel free to reach me in 中文/English.

+- :100: **Important:** I'm busy preparing for Gaokao, so I may be very slow to respond in 2023 (roughly from Sept.
+2022 to Jul 2023). *I will be very delighted and grateful if you could leave some kind words to keep me going [here](https://github.com/CSharperMantle/CSharperMantle/issues).*
 - :telescope: I’m currently working on [MIXture](https://github.com/CSharperMantle/mixture) :desktop_computer: and [Periotris.js](https://github.com/CSharperMantle/periotrisjs) :joystick:
 - :seedling: I’m currently learning Rust :crab:
-- :left_speech_bubble: Ask me about anything [here](https://github.com/CSharperMantle/CSharperMantle/issues)
 - :school: Learn more about my current school, [Ningbo Xiaoshi High School](https://www.nbxiaoshi.net/)
 - :boy: Pronoun: he, him, etc.